crisprVerse/Tutorials/Design_CRISPRko_Cas9/README.md

 `GenomicRanges` object that stores additional information about gRNAs.

-There are several accessor functions we can use to extract information about the spacer sequences in `guideSet`:
+There are several accessor functions we can use to extract information about the spacer sequences in `guideSet`, and here are a few examples with their corresponding outputs:

 ``` r
 spacers(guideSet)